 A project that maps genomic data of coronavirus variants has identified where cases are in England.

-In the two weeks up to 22 May 50.5 cases of the variant have been recorded in Nottingham city (76.5% of all cases, Gedling has recorded 14 cases ( 57.1%), Rushcliffe 1.5 cases, Ashfield 1.5 cases, Broxtowe 10 cases, Newark and Sherwood 0.5 cases, Bassetlaw 3 cases, Mansfield 0.5 cases and Ashfield 1 case.
+In the two weeks up to 16 May 44 cases of the variant have been recorded in Nottingham city, Gedling has recorded 10 cases ( 38%), Rushcliffe 1 case, Ashfield 1 case, Broxtowe 5 cases, Newark and Sherwood 0 cases, Bassetlaw 2 cases, Mansfield 0 cases and Ashfield 1 case.

-In the previous period measured – the two weeks up to 16 May 44 cases had been identified in the city.
+In the previous period measured – the two weeks up to 1 May 13 cases had been identified in the city, increasing to the 30 by 8 May.

 *Statistics noted represent a lineage’s average number of genomes per week, or the proportion of genomes, calculated over a two-week period ending on the date selected.
 Dates reflect the date on which the sample was collected.